 Of course, this is just an assumption and Ubisoft didn't officially confirm how the ranking system will actually work, but Decant did mention that weapon ranks will be "useful to fight against enemies that also have ranks".

-Decant also touched on the escalation system which will introduce a major change for outposts.
+Decant also on the escalation system which will introduce a major change for outposts.
 Players will get the chance to outright occupy an outpost and its resources or "squeeze it" which will provide a large sum instantly, but allow enemies to retake location.
 Once enemies regain control, resources will become more plentiful, but this bonus will come at the cost of having to fight through more formidable defenses.

 Ubisoft want to give players a choice of re-liberating the outposts for higher rewards or playing the long-game and investing in them instead.